-(1) A person who introduces a List A disease into Tasmania is guilty of a crime.
+(1) A person who introduces a serious animal disease into Tasmania is guilty of a crime.

-Charge: Introducing a List A disease.
+Charge: Introducing a serious animal disease.

-- (2) A person who - (a) is in possession of a List A disease agent; or - (b) administers a List A disease agent, or causes or permits the administration of a List A disease agent, directly or indirectly, to an animal, animal material or class of animal or animal material; or - (c) threatens to administer a List A disease agent, directly or indirectly, to an animal, animal material or class of animal or animal material -
+- (2) A person who - (a) is in possession of a serious animal disease agent; or - (b) administers a serious animal disease agent, or causes or permits the administration of a serious animal disease agent, directly or indirectly, to an animal, animal material or class of animal or animal material; or - (c) threatens to administer a serious animal disease agent, directly or indirectly, to an animal, animal material or class of animal or animal material -

-Charge: Possession or administration of List A disease agent.
+Charge: Possession or administration of serious animal disease agent.

-(2A) A person who knowingly or recklessly exposes an animal, animal material or class of animal or animal material to a List A disease is guilty of a crime.
+(2A) A person who knowingly or recklessly exposes an animal, animal material or class of animal or animal material to a serious animal disease is guilty of a crime.

-Charge: Exposure to a List A disease.
+Charge: Exposure to a serious animal disease.

-(3) Subsections (1), (2) and (2A) do not apply to a person who-

-- (a) is authorised under the Animal Health Act 1995 to import, administer or be in possession of a List A disease agent or expose an animal or animal material to a List A disease; and - (b) is acting in accordance with that authorisation.
+- (3) Subsections (1), (2) and (2A) do not apply to a person who- - (a) is authorised under the Biosecurity Act 2019 to import, administer or be in possession of a serious animal disease agent or expose an animal or animal material to a serious animal disease; and - (b) is acting in accordance with that authorisation.